Foster Care Program

 Foster Care Social Worker

-The Gwinnett County Public School’s Foster Care Program is dedicated to the educational excellence and stability of children and youth that are placed in substitute care away from their parents or guardians.
-The program envisions the implementation of evidence-based practices that aim to improve academic stability as well as enable foster children to achieve educational outcomes that equal or surpass that of their non-foster peers.
+The Gwinnett County Public School’s Foster Care Program is dedicated to the educational excellence and stability of children and youth who are in the temporary custody of the Division of Family and Children Services (DFCS).
+The program envisions the implementation of evidence-based practices that aim to improve academic stability as well as enable students in foster care to achieve educational outcomes that equal or surpass that of their non-foster peers.

-• Attend school of origin or in the attendance area where the foster family currently resides
+• Attend the zoned school according to where the foster family currently resides

 • Have considerations made to decrease the transfer of foster youth after a change of placement